nylas/sync-engine/README.md

-# Inbox
+# Nilas

 #### The next-generation email platform.

-Inbox is a set of tools to make it simple to develop apps and services on top of email.
-This includes a modern RESTful API that return JSON and Unicode objects.
-See the [full API documentation](https://www.inboxapp.com/docs/api#overview) for more details.
+The Nilas Sync Engine provides a RESTful API on top of a powerful email sync platform, making it easy to build apps on top of email.
+See the [full API documentation](https://www.nilas.com/docs/api#overview) for more details.